camahoe/WimWitchFK-24H2/README.md

 - Download and apply 24H2 updates via OSDSUS/OSDUpdate
 - 24H2-specific app removal

-Note: New Outlook is not removable via this method.
+Note: New Outlook and Dev Home are not removable via this method.

+To remove New Outlook:
+- Run the Remove_Outlook_Devhome.reg file on your image or (preferred) inject it into your wim via WimWitch (this will remove Dev Home completely, but not Outlook)
-To remove New Outlook, log into your image and run (unsure if both have to be run, I'd rather be safe than sorry):
+- Run the following commands when logged into your image (unsure if both need to be run, but I'd rather be safe than sorry):

 ```
 Get-AppxProvisionedPackage -Online | ?
 DisplayName -like '*OutlookForWindows*' | Remove-AppxProvisionedPackage -Online